anton-k/handle-pattern-servant-app/README.md

 ### Conclusion

-We have discused a Handler pattern and how to use it to build flexible web-apps with servant that are easy to change and keep development with the wave.
+We have discused a Handle pattern and how to use it to build flexible web-apps with servant that are easy to change and keep development with the wave.

 Let's mention the points: